talmi/IOAM-Ping-Demo/README.md

 Make and install iputils according to the README.md file in the iputils repository.

 ## Installing iproute2
-In order to make sure that IOAM is supported, install the iproute2 from:
+In order to make sure that IOAM is supported, install iproute2.
+The iproute2 version should match the kernel version you installed.
+For example:

 https://mirrors.edge.kernel.org/pub/linux/utils/net/iproute2/iproute2-6.8.0.tar.xz